dinakaranonline/blog/_posts/2021-02-10-Deployment-Strategies-For-Modern-Infrastructure.md

 **Other factors to be considered :**

--Monitoring and Automation of Deployment
+- Monitoring and Automation of Deployment
--Immutable Infrastructure As A Paradigm
+- Immutable Infrastructure As A Paradigm
--Tips and Best Practices for Safe Deployment
+- Tips and Best Practices for Safe Deployment